sm22-sm/0x07-exercises/README.md

 Create a class `ATM` with a default constructor and the following member variables:
 - a variable that holds the number of $100 notes
 - a variable that holds the number of $50 notes
+- a variable that holds the number of $20 notes
 - a variable that holds the number of $10 notes
 - a variable that holds the number of $5 notes